 Instant Search in Microsoft Outlook

 Let’s start with instant search.
-Let’s say I am looking for something with the keyword test I just type it in the search box, press, enter and get all results.
+Let’s say I am looking for something with the keyword test.
+I just type it in the search box, press enter and get all the results.
 To narrow down the results, I can go to the search tab with additional buttons.

 I can refine my search step by step.
 You can narrow or expand the scope of your search.
-You can find the below fields.
+You can find the fields below.

-- Current Mailbox – The default is mailbox.
-I’m going to show you later on how you can change your default if you need to.
+- Current Mailbox: The default is mailbox.
+I’m going to show you later how you can change your default if you need to.

-- Current Folder – Another option to restrict your search is to narrow it down to just the current folder.
-This means inbox excluding sub folders.
+- Current Folder: Another option to restrict your search is to narrow it down to just the current folder.
+This means the inbox, excluding subfolders.

-- Subfolders – If you select sub folders, you include inbox and every folder below it.
+- Subfolders: If you select subfolders, you include the inbox and every folder below it.

-- From – Your search may take longer this way, you get to really narrow down your search results.
-The message I’m looking for was for me.
+- From: Your search may take longer this way, but you get to really narrow down your search results.
+The message I’m looking for is for me.
 I can click on from and type the sender name and hit enter this way.
 It searches for everything with the keyword Excel plus where the user is the sender.

-- Categorized – If you categorize your emails, you can restrict the results to a certain category with this dropdown or would send to you get to search by recipients.
+- Categorized: If you categorize your emails, you can restrict the results to a certain category with this dropdown or you can search by recipients.

-- Important – You can search for mail that you marked as important.
-These options were really help you find what you’re looking for.
+- Important: You can search for mail that you marked as important.
+These options really help you find what you’re looking for.

 Advanced Search in Microsoft Outlook

 - The second method is to use advanced search.
 Now, this is a more efficient way and it’s going to give you even more options instead of sequentially narrowing down the search like we did in instant search.
 You can do it all in one.

 - To get it, click inside the search box and then click the dropdown which will open a dropdown with predefined search fields.